canalplus/rx-player/doc/api/Player_States.md

 - you cannot seek
 - you cannot obtain the position or duration
 - you cannot get or switch the available video, text or audio tracks.
-- you cannot get or switch the available video or audio bitrates.
+- you cannot get or switch the available video or audio qualities.

 This is why we sometime recommend to manage this state as if it was the `LOADING` state (where those APIs - and other - are also not available).